 Could Paint Colors Help or Hurt the Sale of Your Home by Thousands?

 Can a paint color really help or hurt a home sale by thousands?
-Through their 2018 Paint Color Analysis, Zillow set out to find out just that.
+Through their 2018 Paint Color Analysis, Zillow set out to find out the best color to paint house to sell.
 They examined more than 135,000 photos from sold U.S. listings by comparing average sale prices to similar homes with white walls.

 No color seems off-limits these days when it comes to statement front doors.
 Trending visuals reveal vibrant greens, purples, reds, yellows, and even pinks as first-impression hues.
 What color truly opens doors to increased sale possibilities though?
 According to the analysis, black and charcoal grey.
 Painting a front door one of these colors could increase a U.S. home sale price by 2.9% — up to$6,271 more than expected.
 That’s a statement.

+Do you ask yourself “what color should I paint my house?”
 Blue is known as a universal favorite in interior design because of its harmonic and relaxing qualities.
-Evoking tranquility in bedrooms, living rooms and spas, it’s often used to recreate the openness of the water and sky.
+Evoking tranquility in bedrooms, living rooms, and spas, it’s often used to recreate the openness of the water and sky.
 But in what room is this hue raising more than just ceilings?
 Zillow’s report reveals that a bathroom painted pale blue — specifically one with a gray-blue periwinkle tint or the like — can raise a sale price by 1.3%, or up to $2,786.

 So what kitchen palette can increase price?
-Dark cabinets and light wall color pairings (“tuxedo kitchens”) were tied to a $1,547 increase possibly due to a contrast that plays well in listing photos.
+When it comes to house colors that sell, dark cabinets and light wall color pairings (“tuxedo kitchens”) were tied to a $1,547 increase possibly due to a contrast that plays well in listing photos.
 In Portland, Oregon specifically, blue kitchens were found to have a 6.8 percent higher sale.